 After a few months I get fed up with the excuses and send him a strongly worded message.
 It's really long and mostly consists of me summarizing the situation, but here's how it ends:

 Yes, the old "my uncle is a lawyer" line.
 A bit weak, but I was just hoping to get some sort of reaction besides apathy from him.
 And I did...

 He was going to send it this weekend?
 How convenient.
 And still the lies keep flowing, this man can't afford an iPad let alone a lawyer.
-However, he then backtracks a bit and appeals to sympathy by saying "things happen he has no control of" and that he has a daughter to support.
-If that's the case then keep me fucking updated instead of disappearing for weeks at a time!
+However, he then backtracks a bit and appeals to sympathy by saying "things happen he has no control of".
+If that's the case then keep me updated instead of disappearing for weeks at a time!